 top to bottom pictures: Models 111, 807, and 118

 Next up was the Model 118 at $99.50 list.
 This was a 5 watt amp with a 12" speaker and a 3" tweeter.
 It came with Volume and Tone controls as well as a headphone speaker jack.
 This was a 5Y3, 6V6, 12AX7 amp.
 Also see 108/118/218.

 The 210 was considered a "deluxe student amp", it was similar to a 118, but it added F.M.Vibrato.

 One or all of the 111, 807, and 118 amps might have been available until the Starlite series came along in 1963/1964.

-Due to the price and moderately good quality components and engineering, these amps sold well.
+Due to the low price and moderately good quality components and engineering, these amps sold well.
 The cabinets were made of pressboard, and the transformers were inexpensive.
-The 401 was an AC/DC amp, but all the other models had real power transformers with filament windings.
+The 401 was an AC/DC amp, but all the other models had true power transformers with filament windings.
 Leveraging the buying power from the premium M-Series amps, some of the Starlites used premium 7025 tubes and 6GW8 and 7189A power tubes.

 At somepoint, the "gold face" control panels were switched to a black background, and model numbers were bumped from xx1 to xx2 (i.e. 431 became the 432).
 This happened sometime in 1965.

 All of these models eventually became available for export with 240vac power transformers, except the AC/DC 401/402 model.

 In terms of orders, the 411/412 was the most popular, followed by the 431/432.
 The Starlite series was eventually replaced with an Estey branded line (as apposed to Magnatone branded).
 This was probably around the beginning of 1967.